-Understanding these sensations allows us to control the vocal resonators to create more power, better balance, improved tone, extended range and more stability.
+Understanding these sensations allows us to control the vocal resonators to create more power with strong resonance, better balance, improved tone, extended range, and more stability.
 How great is that?!

 Sensations of Vibration

 There are resonance sensations that tend to be similar for most singers.
 However, if you do not feel these sensations in the same way, that's fine.
-Remember, you are unique, and you may have a different way of explaining and processing the experience.
+Remember, you are unique, and you may have a different way of explaining and processing the experience of vocal tract resonances.

 Note: These descriptions are what the singing voice may FEEL like and are not descriptions of what is truly happening.

-Popular singing terms you may have heard from a voice teacher are “chest voice” and “head voice”.
+Popular singing terms you may have heard from a voice teacher are "chest voice" and "head voice."
 These are terms of "sensation" used to describe the singing voice rather than what is truly occurring.
-These feelings or sensations of the vibrations are what is referred to as "sympathetic resonance" or "sympathetic vibrations".
+These feelings or sensations of the vibrations are what are referred to as "sympathetic resonance" or "sympathetic vibrations."

-Type of singing resonance is simply where more significant amounts of vibration or vocal tone are occurring.
-In chest voice, there is more vibration or amplification of the voice happening in the throat.
+The singing resonance type is where more significant amounts of vibration or vocal tone occur.
+For example, in chest voice, there is more vibration or amplification of the voice happening in the throat.
 In head voice, this amplification switches to the mouth area.
 Both the throat and mouth areas are each considered a resonance chamber.

 Singing Resonance Pathway

-When the human voice generates musical tone (conductive resonance) and singing through our vocal range, as we switch from the throat resonator to the mouth resonator, many singers describe sensations of vocal resonance traveling behind the soft palate up behind the eyes.
+When our voice generates musical tone (conductive resonance) and singing through our vocal range, as we switch from the throat resonator to the mouth resonator, many singers describe sensations of vocal resonance and sound vibrations traveling behind the soft palate up behind the eyes.
 There is often a more nasal sensation as you ascend as well.
 You may have heard the term "mask resonance" when describing this sensation.

 The sympathetic vibration or sympathetic resonance can feel very real to the singer; it is like a pathway going from low to high notes.